jzumbrun/krakenjs-mailer/README.md

 ### Config

-config/mail.json contains the default configurations for nodemailer and krakenjs-mailer including the config options for nodemailer's message and create options.
+config/mail.json contains the default configurations for Nodemailer and krakenjs-mailer including the config options for Nodemailer's message and create options.
 The message default will extend with every custom message option that is sent through the module

 *Example:*